Buscaino (bOO-sky-EE-no) is a member of the Los Angeles City Council,

 communities of San Pedro, Wilmington, Harbor City, Harbor Gateway and

-President of the DMO Council of State Chairs
+Chair of the Council of State Chapters

 City Council Member, Winston-Salem, NC

 Dan currently serves on the Board of the National League of Cities (NLC) and as chair of the Large Cities Council for NLC.
 He also serves as a member of the NLC Energy, Environment, and Natural Resources Policy and Advocacy Committee.